aguirre-matteo/website/content/blog/linux/ssh/index.md

 We may face some situations where we are constantly accessing to the same server, and it becomes repetitive to write the same username and IP address over and over again.
-To those cases, SSH allows up to create a config file under ~/.ssh/config to declare our servers so we can use an alias instead of running the entire command.
-These declarations uses the following syntax:
+To those cases, SSH allows up to create a config file under ~/.ssh/config to declare our servers, so we can use an alias instead of running the entire command.
+These declarations use the following syntax:

 ```ssh_config
 Host <alias>